Recent Trends in Artificial Intelligence Technology: A Scoping Review: Conclusion

 The purpose of this study was to provide an overall view of the technology development and introduce various solutions for solving various real-world problems.
-Future work includes more concenrated research to better understand specific technologies.
-Artificial intelligence technologies are evolving rapidly, and more technological solutions are developed to solve demanding tasks.
+This holistic view of the field of AI research is the main contribution of this article.
+Researchers from various areas, such as health, manufacturing and energy sector, could benefit from the results, as they present possible methods and tasks that could be studied in detail within the area.
+Limitations of this study concern the initial number of articles and the scope of journal selection, because there are various other journals in the field, some of them even having a high ranking in national lists.
+Therefore, many presented tasks and technological solutions only contain a single article.
+Furthermore, not every topic where AI is used is covered in the study.
+Future work includes more concentrated research to better understand specific technologies.
+Artificial intelligence technologies are evolving rapidly, and more technological solutions are being developed to solve demanding tasks.
+As the ethical and societal issues related to AI are more recognized than before, the impact of new technologies should be studied.
 Due to the speed of development, this study could be extended in the future to provide a more extensive and up-to-date view.